 Waiting for the Black Friday sales to begin before you start planning will only ensure you're rushed when trying to complete your shopping.
 You could also end up spending more than you want to because you'll be so worried about missing out on a deal.
 Now's the time to at least start crafting your Black Friday strategy.

-While we haven't seen any of the Black Friday ads come out yet, at least make a list of what you're hoping to buy during Black Friday.
+While many of the Black Friday ads haven't come out yet, at least make a list of what you're hoping to buy during Black Friday.
 You have time to conduct research, to see what kinds of price lows the different items have seen.
 Then you can determine what your ideal price is, as well as the maximum price you're okay paying.
 And you can decide which stores you'll want to shop at.
 Once you have that information figured out, hunting through the ads when they're released will be much easier.

 4. You're Assuming All Black Friday Deals Are Good Deals